 You can choose whether or not to participate on a particular Peak Savings Day – and there is never any enrollment.
 There is also no penalty if you choose not to participate in the Peak Energy Savings Credit program.

-Saving energy on Peak Savings Days can be as simple as turning off lights, waiting to run large appliances until later or setting the temperature on your thermostat 1-3 degrees higher, if health permits.
-For more energy-saving tips, see our Peak Savings Days tips.
+energy on Peak Savings Days can be as simple as waiting to run major appliances until later or reducing air

 Net energy metering and time of use customers in Maryland are currently not eligible for the Peak Energy Savings Credit program.